mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 3. Verify that the step fails.
    * Did you expect it to fail?
 Why (not)?

+:warning: **DON'T CHANGE OR ADD ANY CODE YET!**  Be patient, keep reading and working along.

 <details>
   <summary>
   Besides modifying the view, will we have to modify anything in the controller?
 If so, what?